peteroupc/html3dutil/doc/MathUtil.md

 ### (static) MathUtil.vec2perp(vec)

-Returns an arbitrary 2-element vector that is perpendicular (orthogonal) to the given 2-element vector.
+Returns an arbitrary 2-element vector that is perpendicular (orthogonal) to the specified 2-element vector.
 The return value will not be converted to a unit vector.

 #### Parameters